Eugenio8mola/GraphPartitioning/sequentialAlgorithms/FiducciaMattheyses/README.md

 ## `calculateGain`

 The `calculateGain` function computes the gain for each possible movement of vertices between two partitions in a graph.
 The gain represents the change in the density difference (EED - IED) if a vertex is moved from one partition to another.
 This gain is calculated by considering the change in density difference for all possible vertex movements between the two partitions.
 Parameters:
 `g`: Reference to the graph object on which calculations are performed.
 `p1`: Vector representing the vertices in the first partition.
 `p2`: Vector representing the vertices in the second partition.
 `D`: Reference to an unordered map containing the density difference values (EED - IED) for each vertex.
 `gain`: Reference to an unordered map where the gain for each possible movement of vertices between partitions will be stored.
 The key is a pair of vertices (one from each partition), and the value is the gain associated with moving these vertices.
+Iterate through each vertex in partition 1 (`p1`).
+For each vertex in partition 1, iterate through each vertex in partition 2 (`p2`).
+Calculate the gain for moving the current pair of vertices from different partitions.
+`Gain` is computed as the sum of the density differences of the vertices in their current partitions minus twice the edge weight between them.
+Store the gain value for each pair of vertices in the unordered map `gain`.

+## `calculateCutSize`

+The `calculateCutSize` function computes the cut size of a partition in a graph.
+The cut size represents the total weight of edges that connect vertices in the partition to vertices outside the partition.
+Parameters:
+`p1`: Vector representing the vertices in the partition for which the cut size is calculated.
+`External`: Reference to an unordered map containing the External Edge Density values for each vertex.
+This map represents the sum of edge weights between vertices in the partition and vertices outside the partition.
+Return Value:
++  `t`: Integer representing the cut size of the partition.

 ## `GGGP`